fredrir/wezterm-vertical-tabs/docs/configuration.md

 | wheel                                      | scroll list (or switch tabs with `wheel = "switch"`)                             |
 | footer row                                 | calls the entry's `on_click`                                                     |

-Modifier-clicks are reported but unused; terminals cannot report the Super/Cmd key.

 ## Public API